 A new study shows that moist heat treatment of N95 masks eliminates severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and bacteria, which would allow reuse of these scarce resources.
 The study is published in CMAJ (Canadian Medical Association Journal).

-The researchers found that moist heat treatment (60 min, 70°C, 50% relative humidity) did not damage the mask’s structure or affect function.
+The researchers found that moist heat treatment (60 min, 70°C or 140 min, 158°F, 50% relative humidity) did not damage the mask’s structure or affect function.

 “This low-cost reprocessing strategy can be applied 10 times without affecting the mask’s filtration, breathing resistance, fit and comfort, and thus may help to alleviate the global shortage during the COVID-19 pandemic,” says Dr. Gregory Borschel, Institute of Biomaterials and Biomedical Engineering and Division of Plastic and Reconstructive Surgery, The Hospital for Sick Children (SickKids), Toronto, Ontario.

 Researchers tested 4 common models of N95 masks at various temperatures and humidity levels to determine whether the virus could be detected on the treated masks.
-They also analyzed fibre samples for structural integrity and assessed function of the masks after treatment with heat.
+They also analyzed fiber samples for structural integrity and assessed the function of the masks after treatment with heat.

 “Thermal disinfection of N95 masks may provide a low-cost, effective method for regions with fewer resources to extend their supply of these critical resources, thereby protecting vulnerable front-line workers from job-related risk of infection,” says Dr. Borschel.